alnchen/Airbadnboujee/docs/README.md

 ### Phase 2: Listings Model, API, and components (1.5 days)

-**Objective:** Listings belong to Users and can be created, read, edited and destroyed through the API.
+**Objective:** Listings belong to Users and can be created and read through the API.

 ### Phase 3: Bookings (1.5 days)